Half Full or Three Fourths Empty?

 By Amy Willis

-As always, now we’d like to hear more of your thoughts… Is the glass of America’s culture half full, as host Russ Roberts would have it, or three-quarters empty, as he chides Deneen?
+Is the glass of America’s culture half full, as host Russ Roberts would have it, or three-quarters empty, as he chides Deneen?
 Under what circumstances are we as individuals able to lead our best lives, and what role exists for the state?
-Share your answers in the comments below, or use our prompts to spark your own conversations offline.
-Either way, please help us continue the conversation.
+Use our prompts to spark your own conversations offline.

 1- To what extent do Roberts and Deneen share a common definition of liberalism?
 How has the definition of liberalism changed over time, according to Deneen, and how has our understanding of individual liberty changed as a result?

 2- How has the success of liberalism both increased our sense of individualism and fueled the expansion of the role of the state in our lives, according to Deneen?
 To what extent do you agree with Deneen regarding this causal direction?